-Lastly, some custody arrangements allow the child to remain in the family home while the parents move in and out according to the custody arrangement.
+Lastly, some rare custody arrangements allow the child to remain in the family home while the parents move in and out according to the custody arrangement.
 This is often called a "bird's nest custody arrangement," and can be beneficial to young children that attach their emotions to the family home.

 Joint Custody Pros and Cons

 It's useful to consider the pros and cons of the different types of child custody arrangements.
 One of the main advantages of joint custody for the children is that they get to remain in contact with both of their parents and continue their relationships on both sides.
 In addition, joint custody has the advantage of placing an equal load on both parents in terms of the burdens of raising the child.

 However, joint custody arrangements also have their disadvantages as well.
 For instance, the children subject to the arrangement must be continually taken back and forth between homes, and if either parent has any ill will towards the other, it can have negative side effects on the children.
 Lastly, it can become expensive to keep two homes for a child.

 Child custody cases are legally complicated and put quite a bit of emotional stress on parents and children.
 Getting professional feedback from an expert can help you make the right decisions.
 If you are involved in a messy divorce, it is always best to keep in mind that a child is not a bargaining chip that can be used to hurt your ex.
 Arguing for sole custody just for the sake of hurting your ex is never wise and will most likely hurt your child in the end.

 If you have questions about the various types of child custody and which may be best for your child, your best option is to speak with a local family law attorney.